-3.4.13 MATERIALS PALETTE
+3.4.13.
+MATERIALS PALETTE

-Exterior elements and materials chosen should be compatible with one another in an appropriate scale for the building, and appropriate to the home's architectural theme and be compatible with the existing neighborhood.
+Exterior elements and materials chosen should be compatible with one another in an appropriate scale for the building and appropriate the homes architectural these and be compatible with the existing neighborhood.

-All surface treatments or materials shall be designed to appear as an integral part of the design. and not applied.
+All surface treatments or materials shall be designed to appear as an integral part of the design and not applied.
 All materials shall wrap columns, porches, or balconies in their entirety.

 Material changes should occur at inside corners.
-Materials applied to the front elevation shall turn the comer of the structure and shall continue for the length of the building or terminate at a side wall.
+Material applied to the front elevation shall turn the comer of the structure and shall continue for the length of the building or terminate at a sidewall.

-At raised footing conditions, siding materials shall be continued down to within six inches of finished grade.
+At raised footing, conditions siding materials shall be continued down to within six inches of finished grade.

-3.4.13.1 Approved Materials
+3.4.13.1.
+Approved Materials